ayushkatwal/ayushkatwal-project1/devlog.md

 3/28	6:55 PM

 I finished writing the main function and the code is complete.
 I ran the code with minimal errors due to the main function I wrote.
 I tweaked the code a little and was able to start on test cases.
 All the test cases I provided in the previous devlog entry were used and the code I wrote produced the desired results.
 I will wrap up this session and come back to it at the end to see if there is anything else I can do before submission.

+3/28	8:05 PM

+For my final session I will write a README.md file to explain how to run the code and will be prepared to make final submissions.
+I will also try to make the racket code a little more readable as personally I feel like it is hard to read.
+Once these two things are done I will submit the project.